DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/Pilots/Pilots3.rst

 At every configuration update, the pilot.json file content will also be updated.

-Starting with web portal version v4r2, the file uploads is completely on the balancer side.
+Starting with DIRAC version v7r2, the file uploads is completely on the balancer side.
 Make sure your balancer is set to load files by following the :ref:`instructions <configure_nginx>`.